 Dug Well at Colonel Lewis B. Smith Homestead – Sandwich, New Hampshire

 Abandoned Dug Wells, White Mountains – Today’s blog article focuses on a keyword.
 I chose one search term, abandoned dug wells, and searched my image archive for imagery that represents this subject matter.
 These keyword searches help identify the subjects I need more coverage of.
 As a photographer, creating an image of an abandoned dug well that is visually interesting can be a challenge.

-The White Mountains of New Hampshire are littered with abandoned eighteenth and nineteenth century homesteads.
-And many of these homesteads had a water source, the dug well.
+The New Hampshire White Mountains are littered with abandoned eighteenth and nineteenth century homesteads.
+And many of these homesteads had a water source – the dug well.
 These wells were dug by hand to just below the water table and were lined with stones or other material to keep it from collapsing.
 If you find a dug well in the middle of the forest, there is a good chance you are in the area of an old homestead.

 Site of The Bemis Granite Quarry – Sawyer River, Hart’s Location

-The Abandoned Bemis Granite Quarry – I recently photographed the forgotten Bemis Granite Quarry in Harts Location, New Hampshire.
-This quarry, located along the Sawyer River (above), is small when compared to other quarries, such as the Redstone Granite Quarry, but the history attached to it is intriguing.
+The Abandoned Bemis Granite Quarry – I recently photographed the forgotten Bemis Granite Quarry in Hart's Location, New Hampshire.
+This quarry, located along the Sawyer River (above), is small when compared to other quarries, such as the Redstone Granite Quarry, but the history attached to it is fascinating.